isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Primary 2 Prata Discovery Experience
+          date: 14 May 2026
+          announcement: The Primary Two Prata Discovery Experience, conducted on 14 and 15 May, was a meaningful extension of the STELLAR unit on roti prata.
+          link_text: Check more here
+          link_url: /primary-2-prata-discovery-experience-2026/
         - title: Learning Journey to City Square Mall and CDL Ecotrain
           date: 04 May 2026
           announcement: Members of the Community Leadership Club embarked on an enriching